Harpo Marx: On film

 Harpo often used facial expressions and mime to get his point across instead of speaking.
 One of his facial expressions, which he used in every Marx Brothers film and stage play, beginning with Fun in Hi Skule, was known as "the Gookie".
 Harpo created it by mimicking the expression of Mr. Gehrke, a New York tobacconist who would make a similar face while concentrating on rolling cigars.

 Harpo further distinguished his character by wearing a "fright wig".
-Early in his career, it was dyed pink, as evidenced by color film posters of the time and by allusions to it in films, with character names such as "Pinky" in Duck Soup.
-This wig sometimes appeared blond on-screen due to the black-and-white film stock used at the time.
+Early in his career, it was dyed pink, as evidenced by color film posters and by allusions to it in films, with character names such as "Pinky" in Duck Soup.
+This wig sometimes appeared blond on-screen due to black-and-white film stock.
 In some films, however, Harpo actually wore a blonde wig.
 Over time, he darkened the pink to more of a reddish color, which films again alluded to with character names, such as the name of his character in A Night in Casablanca, "Rusty".

 His non-speaking in his early films was occasionally referred to by the other Marx Brothers, who were careful to imply that his character's not speaking was a choice rather than a disability.
 In reality, the decision to remain silent began when Harpo received a negative review, part of which suggested that Harpo's portrayal of a fool was convincing only until he spoke.
 Soon after, the Brothers' uncle shared with Harpo a script he had written for them.
 Harpo was dismayed to find he had just three lines and said to his uncle, "Well, maybe I won't talk at all!"
 This was meant sarcastically, but his uncle genuinely liked the idea.
 His brothers would make joking reference to this part of his act.
 For example, in Animal Crackers, his character was ironically dubbed "The Professor".
-In The Cocoanuts, this exchange occurred:
+In The Cocoanuts, this exchange occurs: